 - Acquire some college applications from Guidance Office or contact colleges/universities via phone or on-line.

 - Follow directions for submitting applications and scholarships.

-Seniors will be required to sign in their college applications and /or scholarship applications in the guidance office with the guidance secretary for processing.
+Most college applications and scholarship applicationas are done electronically.
+Senior are asked to notify their counselor of any completed online applications.
+For applications requiring transcripts to be mailed, Seniors are required to supply two stamps to Mrs. Miller so that materials can be processed.
 Students should allow 2 school days for this information to be completed and mailed.
 Students who wish to have their counselor or a teacher to write a letter or recommendation should give this person 10 school days to complete the letter.